 Nevertheless, it’s true that it can be hard to figure out how to incorporate fruit into your keto diet.
 On the one hand, it’s “real” food: unprocessed, “whole,” and full of vitamins, minerals, fiber, and phytonutrients.
 It’s also Primal/paleo approved in moderation.
 On the other hand, the carbs in a typical serving of fruit can amount to a considerable chunk out of one’s daily carb allotment, especially for people who adhere to a very strict version of keto that only allows 20 to 30 grams of carbohydrate per day (as opposed to the Keto Reset Diet’s 50 gram per day suggestion).

 So where does fruit fit for the average person following a Keto Reset Diet?

 Sometimes you’ll hear someone say that keto-ers can’t eat fruit because they “don’t eat carbs.”
-They really mean that keto folks don’t eat sugar, which is still a gross oversimplification because keto people absolutely do eat carbs.
+Untrue.
+Keto folks absolutely do eat carbs, save for zero-carb keto-carnivores.
 If you’re eating according to the Keto Reset Diet, you’ll start by aiming for 50 grams of carbohydrates per day—perhaps somewhat less if you are dealing with type 2 diabetes or metabolic syndrome—with some wiggle room if most of your carbs come from above-ground veggies and avocados.

 From the point of view of the Keto Reset, we want you to choose your carb sources from among those included on the Primal Blueprint Food Pyramid.
 That means no grains or added sugars, but eating nutrient-dense vegetables and, yes, even some fruit if you wish.